Table of contents:

 Cyrus Mahler, formerly an Executive Director at Goldman Sachs, joined Prediko as COO to spearhead the development of its financing platform and oversee company operations.
 He focuses on analyzing D2C balance sheets to ensure inventory operations are backed by healthy, sustainable cash flow.

 What is Prediko?
-Shopify's Top-Rated Inventory Management App
+Shopify's No.1 Inventory Management App

 • AI-Driven Sales Forecasting & Demand Planning